 SQLite - ATTACH Database

-Basic syntax of SQLite ATTACH DATABASE statement is as follows:
+Following is the basic syntax of SQLite ATTACH DATABASE statement.

 ATTACH DATABASE 'DatabaseName' As 'Alias-Name';

-Above command will also create a database in case database is already not created, otherwise it will just attach database file name with logical database 'Alias-Name'.
+The above command will also create a database in case the database is already not created, otherwise it will just attach database file name with logical database 'Alias-Name'.

 sqlite> ATTACH DATABASE 'testDB.db' as 'TEST';